google-cloud-japan/egg-training-materials/en/egg3-3/tutorial.md

-# E.G.G ハンズオン #1
+﻿# E.G.G hands-on #1

-## Google Cloud Platform（GCP）プロジェクトの選択
+## Selecting Google Cloud project

-ハンズオンを行う GCP プロジェクトを作成し、 GCP プロジェクトを選択して **Start/開始** をクリックしてください。
+Make a Google Cloud project that you do the hands-on, select Google Cloud project, and Click **Start**.

-**今回のハンズオンは Firestore Native mode を使って行うため、既存のプロジェクト（特にすでに使っているなど）だと不都合が生じる恐れがありますので新しいプロジェクトを作成してください。**
+**Since this hands-on uses Firestore Native mode, please create a new project at it may cause inconvenience if it is an existing project (especially if you are already using it).**

 <walkthrough-project-setup>
 </walkthrough-project-setup>

 <!-- Step 1 -->
-## はじめに
+## Introduction

-### **内容と目的**
+### **Overview and objective**

-本ハンズオンでは、Cloud Run を触ったことない方向けに、テスト アプリケーションを作成し、Cloud Firestore と Cloud Memorystore に接続してクエリをする方法などを学びます。
+In this hands-on, we build a test application and learn how to connect to Cloud Firestore and Cloud Memorystore to do the query for the Cloud Run beginner.
+The objective of this hands-on  is for you to grasp the image of application development using Cloud Run.

-本ハンズオンを通じて、 Cloud Run を使ったアプリケーション開発のイメージを掴んでもらうことが目的です。
+### **Prerequisite**

-### **前提条件**
+This hands-on is intended for those who are new to Cloud Run.
+No prior knowledge is required to go through this hands-on.

-本ハンズオンははじめて Cloud Run に触れる方を想定しており、 事前知識がなくとも本ハンズオンの進行には影響ありません。 ハンズオン中で使用する GCP プロダクトについてより詳しく知りたい方は、Coursera の教材や公式ドキュメントを使い学んでいただくことをお勧めします。
+If you want to know more about the GCP product that we use in this hands-on, we recommend you to use Coursera materials and official documents for further study.

-### **対象プロダクト**
+### **Target product**

-以下が今回学ぶ対象のプロタクトの一覧です。
+Following is the list of the products we learn today.

 - Cloud Run
 - Cloud Firestore